philipstarkey/bitbucket-hg-exporter/README.md

 Run `git config --system core.longpaths true` from an elevated command prompt.
 See https://stackoverflow.com/questions/22575662/filename-too-long-in-git-for-windows

 ### I had multiple HEADS on a branch.
 They haven't made it to GitHub.
 What gives?
-Yep, seems like maybe the GitHub source importer can't handle multiple HEADS on a single branch.
-Some of your code will be lost unless you do something on the mercurial side to fix it.
-It's not something I have control over, sorry.
+Yep, seems like the GitHub source importer can't handle multiple HEADS on a single branch.
+Some of your code will be lost in this case.
+If this matters to you, you should use a local tool to convert your mercurial repository to git (see above for tool suggestions).

 ## Contributing
 Feel free to log issues, or make pull requests.
 I do not have a heap of time to spend solving issues, but I will do my best to help. **Pull requests improving the functionality (especially the quality of the archive template) are very welcome.**